ncatlab/nlab-content/pages/8/7/2/6/16278/content.md

 * {#vanAtten04} van Atten, _On Brouwer_, 2004

 * {#Melzer14} Arthur Melzer, _Philosophy between the lines -- The lost history of esoteric writing_, University of Chicago Press, 2014

+* {#vAT14} Mark van Atten and Robert Tragesser. ``Mysticism and Mathematics: Brouwer, Gödel, and the Common Core Thesis'', In Mark van Atten, Essays on Gödel’s Reception of Leibniz, Husserl, and Brouwer.
+Cham: Springer Verlag. pp. 173-187 (2014).

 Decent discussion of the history of mysticism (or not) in [[quantum physics]], such as induced by the concept of "[[wavefunction collapse]]" (see also [[interpretation of quantum mechanics]]) is in